 Where no such declared safety policy exists, the Head Stewards will ensure that the following basic procedures are strictly enforced:

-No passengers will be allowed to ride on tractors or ploughs at any time throughout the official programme.
+No passengers will be allowed to ride on tractors or ploughs.

 Tractors should preferably be fitted with safety cabs or roll-over bars.